tyconsulting/blog.tyang.github.io/_posts/2014-05-24-opsmgr-dashboard-fun-google-maps.md

 03. Google Maps left pane

-I tried to find a way to disable it, but in many online forums, people said there is no way to disable it unless use it in an iframe with the parameter “out=embed” in the URL.
+I tried to find a way to disable it, but in many online forums, people said there is no way to disable it unless use it in an iframe with the parameter "out=embed" in the URL.

 <a href="http://blog.tyang.org/wp-content/uploads/2014/05/image32.png"><img style="display: inline; border-width: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/05/image_thumb32.png" alt="image" width="244" height="204" border="0" /></a>

 I’m not a web developer, but I’m guessing if I develop a web page on a web server to host such an iframe, I should be able to remove it? it’s just a thought, I haven’t looked into it.

-Anyways, after playing with it for a while, I don’t really mind clicking the arrow to minimise the left pane every time, having the left pane there can be handy sometimes as I can also use the “Get Directions” function as I demonstrated in the video.
+Anyways, after playing with it for a while, I don’t really mind clicking the arrow to minimise the left pane every time, having the left pane there can be handy sometimes as I can also use the "Get Directions" function as I demonstrated in the video.

 <strong>Conclusion</strong>